novel-code/collegeproject01/README.md

 # omini-food-website

-This is a website project created for the people who do not have enough time to cook.
-In this website the user can order healthy food online.
+Basic front-end site with good design.
+This is a food ordering site.
+Rules for making a good site are not broken, like typography, design, color, layout.